How Does Your Home Feel Today?

 Reflection — Take a moment to notice

-Does your home invite new ideas and creative exploration, or does it feel like the same space, day after day?
+Does your home change over time, or does it feel like the same space every day?

-What would more stimulation feel like in your environment—more color, more surprise, more permission to play?
+What would more stimulation look like, more colour, more surprise, more permission to play?

 Practical Guidance - Creating Space for Curiosity and Discovery